heterogeneous-research/awesome-genome/README.md

 [DNA.land](https://dna.land/) - donate your 23andMe/Ancestry.com data to research, you get a free ancestry/traits prediction.

-[Open-ancestry](https://github.com/heterogeneous-research/open-ancestry) - tutorial in python on how to do ancestry prediction on 23andMe data.
+[Open-ancestry](https://github.com/heterogeneous-research/open-ancestry) - very basic tutorial in python on how to do ancestry prediction on 23andMe data.
 Long term goal of the project to produce a fully open source ancestry prediction platform.

 ### Interpreting personal genome data (paid)
 [GenePlaza](https://www.geneplaza.com/) - offering low-cost reports and (very importantly, in my humble opinion) users own all of their data.